lclontz/prompt-droid/README.md

 ### From Source (Developer Mode)

-1. Download the [zip file](https://github.com/lclontz/prompt-drawer/blob/main/prompt-drawer-extension.zip) and unpack it
+1. Download the [zip file](https://github.com/lclontz/prompt-droid/blob/main/prompt-droid.zip) and unpack it
 2. Open Chrome or Edge and navigate to `chrome://extensions/`
 3. Ensure that the **Developer mode** toggle is enabled
 4. Click **Load unpacked**
-5. Select the `prompt-drawer-extension` folder you unpacked in step 1
+5. Select the `prompt-droid` folder you unpacked in step 1
-6. Select the extensions link on your toolbar and pin `Prompt Drawer`
+6. Select the extensions link on your toolbar and pin `Prompt Droid`
 7. The extension icon should appear in your toolbar!

 ## Usage

 ### Opening the Drawer

-Click the Prompt Drawer icon in your Chrome toolbar to toggle the floating drawer.
+Click the Prompt Droid icon in your Chrome toolbar to toggle the floating drawer.

 ### Using Snippets